Greenland Group Suzhou Center

 Please register by Friday, February 2 to guarantee your place.
 Registrations received after that time will be honored if possible, but cannot be guaranteed.

 About the Speakers:

 Ashpica Chhabra PE, SE, is an Associate with the Chicago office of SOM.
-Over 10 years of working experience she has developed an expertise in the analysis and design of complex systems.
+With over 10 years of working experience, she has developed an expertise in the analysis and design of complex systems.
 Her past projects include the New San Bernardino Courthouse in California, the Chhatrapati Shivaji International Airport in Mumbai, and the Kula Belgrade Tower in Belgrade.
 Ashpica was the Project Engineer responsible for the design of the 358m tall Greenland Suzhou Tower.